dotnet/msbuild/documentation/specs/static-graph.md

 In order for the graph to represent inner and outer builds as nodes, it imposes a contract on what crosstargeting means, and requires the crosstargeting supporting SDKs to implement this contract.

-Crosstargeting supporting SDKs need to implement the following properties and semantics:
+Crosstargeting supporting SDKs MUST implement the following properties and semantics:
 - `InnerBuildProperty`.
 It contains the property name that defines the crosstargeting build dimension.
 - `InnerBuildPropertyValues`.
 It contains the property name that holds the possible values for the `InnerBuildProperty`.
 - Project classification: